rickypai/rpai-blog/source/about/index.markdown

 sharing: true
 footer: true
 ---
-I am Ricky Pai and I have yet written anything in this page.
+I am Ricky Pai and I am a software engineer at [Twitter](https://twitter.com/rickypaipie).

 This blog is powered by [Octopress](http://octopress.org/) and is opensourced at [github.com/rickypai/rpai-blog](https://github.com/rickypai/rpai-blog).